- Published On: August 15, 2019

 One of the biggest concerns farmers have about transitioning into organics is that they’ll lose their crop insurance.
 But that’s a myth — there is government-subsidized crop insurance for both organic and transition acres, and the program is better today than it’s ever been.

 But take note.
 Guarantees, coverage details, building your actual production history (APH), and risk considerations are significantly different compared to conventional crop insurance.
 For example, insurance guarantees will be based upon U. S. Treasury yields (T-yields), which are typically conservative, until you have an opportunity to build your APH.
 Additionally, some organic crops may not be insured in your area today.

 Because of these differences, you need to understand the growing season risks of each crop and evaluate the options available for managing your risks by working with a partner, such as AgriSecure, and an agent who can advise you on the best plan for your operation.

-Due to the complexity of insurance for organic and transition acres, the No.1 step you can take in setting yourself up for success is to find an agent who specializes in crop insurance, especially one that has experience insuring organic crops.
+Insurance for organic and transition acres is complex.
+Therefore, the No.1 step you can take to set yourself up for success is to find an agent who specializes in crop insurance, especially one with experience insuring organic crops.

 This is crucial because no two situations in organic are alike and there are several nuances that will make a significant impact in structuring your policy correctly.
 By working with an inexperienced agent, it is unlikely they will fully understand the rules and nuances with organic crop insurance, which could result in significant penalties or reductions in your coverage.

-Unfortunately, there’s currently no professional designation for crop insurance agents, which makes it challenging to determine how knowledgeable your agent is.
-But there are a few things you can look for and ask to be sure that your agent can properly serve you.
+Unfortunately, there’s currently no professional designation for crop insurance agents.
+As a result, it can be challenging to determine an agent’s level of knowledge and training.
+But there are a few things you can look for and questions you can ask to help ensure you choose the right agent for you.